iZotope/hazmat/README.md

 Notes
 -----
 Hazmat may not work properly on libraries built with whole program optimization enabled.
-There are no garuntees that even the microsoft library tools will work on libs built with /GL.
+There are no guarantees that even the Microsoft library tools will work on libs built with /GL.
 For more information on this limitation and how /GL effects static libraries visit [MSDN /GL (Whole Program Optimization)][1]

 License
 -------
 Hazmat is distributed under the BSD License.
-See the file LICENSE for full license information.
+See the file LICENSE.md for full license information.
 Copyright (c) 2011 iZotope Inc.